To help you manage your time and academic reading more effectively, there are lots of extra things you can do with your reading list:

 You can add private notes about your reading.
 No one else can see these notes, not even your tutor!

-You can use the 'Export to PDF' option to download and print a copy of this list, in a similar style to the online version.
+You can use the 'View & Export' button to download and print a copy of this list, in a similar style to the online version.

 As well as seeing live Library availability for a book cited on your reading list, you can also see if it is available to purchase in the Blackwell's bookshop on campus.
-If the bookshop has a copy in store it will show as 'in stock'.
+If the bookshop has a copy in stock online a price will be displayed.

-If the bookshop does not have a copy in stock, you can still order it from their online store and have it delivered to the campus bookshop at no extra charge.
-Click on Buy it now from Blackwell to order the item shown.
+If Blackwell can recommend another seller, you can still order it from their online store.
+Click on Buy Now to order the item shown.

 The price shown is for the edition cited, you may be able to find a cheaper edition (e.g. in paperback) by going to the Blackwell website.
 Click on Buy it now from Blackwell to see what options you have.